 It can deceive you:

 Our hearts/minds must be guarded and “fed” a healthy diet of God’s Word in order to stay steadfast and righteous.
-It truly is a well spring of life —- or death.
+It truly is a well spring of life… or death.
 Thoughts are like seeds.
 They have the power to produce fruit/deeds.
 Our natural inclination will be to produce death.
 This is because a sinful person is really sick.
 The virus wants to reproduce itself.
-The only remedy we have or need is the Living Word of YHWH.
+The only remedy we have is the Living Word of Adonai.

-The passages concerning the Passover and exodus from Egypt are read every year in the Torah cycle and are commemorated each spring with the first moed (feast) on YHWH’s calendar.
-I don’t think that it is a coincidence that Pesach (Passover) is FIRST on YHWH’s calendar.
-This story retells the Israelites redemption and release from slavery.
+The passages concerning the Passover and exodus from Egypt are read every year in the Torah cycle and are commemorated each spring with the first moed (feast) on Adonai’s calendar.
+I don’t think that it is a coincidence that Pesach (Passover) is FIRST feast.
+This story is about the Israelites redemption and release from slavery.
 Followers of Yeshua also understand that He is our Pesach Lamb year after year.
 Like Israel of old, we are redeemed and saved by the blood of the Lamb.
-We are released from the bondage of Egypt and Pharaoh.
-And, not because we deserve it, worked for it, or earned it.
-YHWH’s great compassion, mercy, and loving-kindness moved Him to act on our behalf.
+We are released from the bondage of Egypt and Pharaoh -not because we deserve it, worked for it, or earned it.
+Adonai’s great compassion, mercy, and loving-kindness moved Him to act on our behalf.

 But after our release, we must get to know our Redeemer.
 We must choose to trust and follow Him.
 We will all face the wilderness.
-In the wilderness we will be tested and tried, so that our true lev or heart/mind will be revealed.
+In the wilderness we will be tested and tried, so that our true lev or heart/mind will be revealed (to us).
 This is life, folks.
 Will we die in the desert or move on to the Promised Land?

-Each year as we commemorate Israel’s and our freedom, we are faced with a seeming paradox in regards to the heart.
-In the account of the plagues of Egypt, sometimes we see YHWH hardening Pharaoh’s heart and sometimes Pharaoh hardens his own heart.
+Each year as we commemorate Israel’s freedom (and ours), we are faced with a seeming paradox in regards to the heart.
+In the account of the plagues of Egypt, sometimes we see the LORD hardening Pharaoh’s heart and sometimes Pharaoh hardens his own heart.
 These verses were most confusing to me in the past.
-How could Pharaoh be held accountable for his resistance to God’s Word if YHWH was pulling all the strings?
+How could Pharaoh be held accountable for his resistance to God’s Word if Adonai was pulling all the strings?
 You might have asked the same question.
-YHWH loves an honest question—— it requires us to exercise our mind.
-We have just learned that it was actually Pharaoh’s lev that was hardened.
-But first, let’s look at this “hardening.”
+Adonai loves an honest question, because it requires us to exercise our mind.
+Let’s look at this “hardening.”